socialpoint-labs/sqlbucket/README.rst

     :target: https://travis-ci.org/socialpoint-labs/sqlbucket

-SQLBucket was built to help write, orchestrate and validate SQL ETL.
+SQLBucket was built to help write, orchestrate and validate SQL data pipelines.
 It gives the possibility to set variables and introduces some control flow using the fantastic Jinja2 library, and make your queries more dynamic when writing them.
-It also implements a very simplistic unit and integration test framework where you can validate the results of your data pipelines in the form of SQL checks.
+It also implements a very simplistic unit and integration test framework where you can validate the results of your ETL in the form of SQL checks.
 With SQLBucket, you can apply TDD principles when writing data pipelines.

 Lightweight, it can work as a stand alone service, or be part of your workflow